FStarLang/FStar/INSTALL.md

         $ z3 --version
         Z3 version 4.8.5 - 64 bit

-   Note: if you are using the binary package and extracted it to, say, the `fstar` directory, then both `fstar.exe` and `z3` are in the `fstar/bin` directory.
+   Note: if you are using the binary package and extracted it to, say, the `fstar` directory, then both `fstar.exe` and the right version of `z3` are in the `fstar/bin` directory.

 2. Run the micro benchmarks:

         $ make -C tests/micro-benchmarks

+3. Verify the F\* standard library, producing `.checked` files that cache definitions to speed up subsequent usage:

+        $ make -C ulib -j6
+        $ echo $?    # non-zero means build failed! scroll up for error message!

+   Note: The option `-j6` controls the number of cores to be used in parallel build.
+         Using more cores results in greater RAM usage.
+This can make builds slow if you do not have enough RAM to support all parallel builds.
+Consider monitoring RAM usage when building, and use fewer cores if you are using 100% of your RAM.

-3. If you have OCaml installed and intend to extract and compile OCaml code against the F\* library, please build it with:
+4. If you have a working OCaml setup and intend to extract and compile OCaml code against the F\* OCaml support library, please build it with:

         $ make -C ulib install-fstarlib